underscoreio/underscoreio/src/html/consulting/adopting/index.md

 ## Scala In Just The Right Places

-Our *Adopting Scala* service provides the path to rolling out Scala technologies for your project.
+Our *Adopting Scala* service helps you **lay the path to rolling out Scala**.

-As an independent consultancy, Underscore offer experience across the Scala ecosystem.
+As an independent consultancy, we offer **experience across the whole Scala ecosystem**.
 This includes core and functional programming libraries, web frameworks, database access and analysis products, messaging, deployment, and build systems.

-We help you identify the right aspects of Scala to fit your goals and team.
+We'll help you identify the right way to use Scala to fit your goals and team.

 ## What You Can Expect